 4. Host an issue forum in your community.

 What: Issue forums are community dialogues on current AAUW issues and usually take the form of a panel discussion, with time for questions and answers.
 Use Equal Pay Day as an opportunity to host a forum on fair pay.

 Do now: Brainstorm speakers to invite to participate in your forum; think of people who have demonstrated knowledge or personal experience on the topic of equal pay.
 You may also consider inviting city, state, or federal elected officials.
 Work with diverse organizations, as working in coalitions allows you to reach more people, increase AAUW membership, and gain additional exposure.

-Plan for later: Equal pay will be a critical issue in the 2016 elections, so set up a separate table for voter registration at your forum.
-If you have Internet access at your event, you can use AAUW’s online voter registration tool.
+Plan for later: Equal pay will be a critical issue in the 2018 and 2020 elections, so set up a separate table for voter registration at your forum.
+If you have internet access at your event, you can use AAUW’s online voter registration tool.

-5. Bring AAUW salary negotiations workshops to your community/campus.
+5. Bring AAUW salary negotiation workshops to your community/campus.